MicrosoftDocs/visualstudio-docs/docs/extensibility/visualstudio.extensibility/inside-the-sdk/remote-ui.md

 All the operations that involve communication between Visual Studio and the extension (blue arrows in the diagram) are asynchronous.
 It's important to consider this aspect in the overall design of the extension.

-For this reason, if consistency is important, it is better to use command parameters, instead of two-way binding, to retrieve data context state at the time of the execution of a command.
+For this reason, if consistency is important, it's better to use command parameters, instead of two-way binding, to retrieve data context state at the time of the execution of a command.

 Make this change by binding the button's `CommandParameter` to `Name`: